 The student does not register for the thesis proposal phase, but is given a thesis preparation placeholder code on ROSI by their college registrar.
-Once assigned this code, the student has one year to complete and defend the thesis proposal paper.
+Once assigned this code, the student has one year to complete and defend the thesis proposal.
 Failure to meet this deadline means the student may not proceed further in the program.
-A one-year extension may be granted at the discretion of the Academic Committee of the CSM.
+A one-year extension may be granted at the discretion of the DMin Director.